install4j HelpDownload

 If there are files with the same relative paths, the main project has the highest precedence and the most deeply nested merged project has the lowest precedence.
 For merged projects on the same level, a project with a lower position in the list has a higher precedence than a project with a higher position.

 There is no merging of installation components.
 Installation components can only be defined in the main project.
-However, with the appropriate definition of file sets in merged projects you can easily contribute files to installation components in the main project.
+However, with the appropriate definition of file sets in merged projects, you can easily contribute files to installation components in the main project.
 For example, if your merged project installs your database, and you want to ask the user whether to install the database, define a file set named "Database files" in the merged project and add all files to that file set.
 In your main project, you also add a file set named "Database files".

 When adding the merged project, you will be asked whether to add that file set automatically to the main project.
 If file sets change later on, there is an action to repeat this synchronization.
 After invoking the action, the new file sets are displayed in the definition of the distribution tree.